jmding8/MercuryKeyboard/README.md

 # Mercury

 Mercury is an asymmetric split keyboard with a 3x6 row staggered layout and 3 thumb keys per hand.
-Maye you're looking for a compact, fully re-mappable keyboard but don't want to go through the training period to adapt to a columnar staggered layout.
-Maybe you have concerns about maintaining fluency with traditional keyboards.
-Or maybe you're looking for a wireless, 40% keyboard with thumb-keys.
-Then Mercury may be a good option for you.
+If you're looking for a 40%, fully re-mappable keyboard with thumb keys but don't want to train to use a columnar staggered layout or are worried about maintaining fluency with traditional keyboards, then Mercury may be a good option for you.

+If you're looking for the build guide, [click here](/Build Guide/BuildGuide.md).

 ![mercury](/images/mercury.jpg)